SteeltoeOSS/Samples/Connectors/src/Redis/README.md

 This sample will be available at <http://redis-connector.[your-cf-apps-domain]/>.

-Upon startup, the app inserts a couple of key/value pairs into the bound Redis cache.
+Upon startup, the app inserts a couple of key/value pairs into the bound Redis cache using both APIs.
 They are displayed on the home page.

 ---